 The PI must have an M.D., Ph.D. or equivalent degree, and must be authorized by the applicant institution to conduct the proposed research in California.
-By the Pre-Application deadline, the PI must:
+By the Preliminary Application deadline, the PI must:

-- be an independent investigator at a Non-profit applicant institution, or have an equivalent position and be an employee of a For-profit applicant institution - have documented authority from the applicant institution to staff the proposed project - have documented commitment from the applicant institution to provide laboratory space and shared resources sufficient to carry out the proposed research.
+- Be an independent investigator at a Non-profit applicant institution, or have an equivalent position and be an employee of a For-profit applicant institution - Have documented authority from the applicant institution to staff the proposed project - Have documented commitment from the applicant institution to provide laboratory space and shared resources sufficient to carry out the proposed research.

-In addition, CIRM, mindful of the urgency of its mission, will only fund Pls who are willing to commit a minimum of 20% effort to the proposed project.
+In order to broaden the pool of applicants engaged in stem cell research and to encourage leveraging of CIRM's investment, CIRM is limiting the number of active CIRM research awards in which an investigator may participate as PI or Co-PI.
+This RFA is not open to investigators who are already PIs or Co-PIs on 3 or more active CIRM awards1 as of January 19, 2011, the deadline for submission of the full application.
+In addition, mindful of the urgency of its mission, CIRM will only fund PIs who are willing to commit a minimum of 20% effort to the proposed project.
 During review of the full Application, CIRM will instruct reviewers to give added consideration to the PI's qualifications when the PI commits more than 20% effort to the proposed research.

-In extraordinary circumstances, and at the discretion of the President of CIRM, senior research scientists may be permitted to apply as PIs with a commitment of less than 20% effort, if they can demonstrate that doing so will promote the best outcome for the research project.
-Such exceptions must be requested prior to August 5, 2010 (see contact information, section X of this RFA) to allow the President of CIRM adequate time to review and to approve or deny the request prior to the August 26, 2010 deadline for submission of a full Application.
+In extraordinary circumstances, the President of CIRM shall have the discretion to permit exceptions to the above eligibility requirements if the President determines, in his sole discretion, that the applicant has demonstrated that the exception would preserve an important research opportunity or make a critical contribution to one of CIRM's mission objectives.
+Exceptions must be consistent with the requirements of Proposition 71 as well as California state regulations, including the Grants Administration Policy (see section XI.A of this RFA) or they will not be considered.
+Such exceptions must be requested prior to December 29, 2010 (see contact information, section X of this RFA) to allow the President of CIRM adequate time to review and to approve or deny the request prior to January 19, 2011, the deadline for submission of a full Application.